 Vitamin K is also known to prevent formation of cataracts.
 You can check out our information on vitamin K and what you need to know if planning to supplement.

 With fibromyalgia and the dysruption in the sleep/wake cycle that is so common, comes the additional variable that can easily affect the eyes.
 With lack of restorative sleep, every part of the body can suffer.

 You may simply feel like your eyes are not as fully awake and focused as they should be.
+This can be due to not only fibromyalgia, but chronic fatigue syndrome as well.
 If you haven't yet, please visit our main sleep help article and consider the suggestions listed.